cypik/terraform-azure-aks/README.md

 The module also provides outputs that you can use to retrieve information about the created resources, such as VM information and public IP addresses.

 ## Examples
-For detailed examples on how to use this module, please refer to the 'examples' directory within this repository.
+For detailed examples on how to use this module, please refer to the [Examples](https://github.com/cypik/terraform-azure-aks/tree/master/_examples) directory within this repository.

 ## License
 This Terraform module is provided under the '[License Name]' License.
-Please see the [LICENSE](https://github.com/opz0/terraform-azure-aks/blob/readme/LICENSE) file for more details.
+Please see the [LICENSE](https://github.com/cypik/terraform-azure-aks/blob/readme/LICENSE) file for more details.

 ## Author
 Your Name